robzor92/robzor92.github.io/docs/user_guides/mlops/serving/predictor.md

   </figure>
 </p>

-Once in the deployments page, click on `Create new deployment` on the top-right corner to open the deployment creation form.
+Once in the deployments page, click on `New deployment` if there are not existing deployments or on `Create new deployment` at the top-right corner to open the deployment creation form.

 ### Step 2: Simplified deployment form